openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 `.tekton/` directory and subdirectories as referenced with a remote task (see below on how the remote tasks are referenced).

-If you have a taskRef to a task located in any directory or subdirectorie of the `.tekton/` directory it will be automatically embedded even if it's not in the annotations.
+If you have a taskRef to a task located in any directory or subdirectories of the `.tekton/` directory it will be automatically embedded even if it's not in the annotations.